lingthio/solidroof.com/docs/sunnyvale.md

 * Large attached 2-car garage (500 sq.ft. instead of the usual 400)
 * Modern -- Built in 1999 and well maintained
 * New carpet and toilets installed in 2019
-* DOES NOT INCLUDE furniture, DOES NOT INCLUDE washer & dryer
+* Does not include furniture, does not include washer & dryer

-### Large 7000 sf lot
+### Large 7000 sq.ft. lot
-* Fully fenced in back yard with 650 sq.ft. redwood deck
+* Fully fenced back yard with 650 sq.ft. redwood deck
 * Automated watering systems for front and back yard

 ### Convenient Location